Jacob4681/Project-1-ELK-Stack/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat centralizes and forwards system logs from the Web VMs to the ELK Stack.
+- Filebeat centralizes and forwards system logs from the Web VMs to the ELK Stack in an easy to read format.
 - Metricbeat records metric data of the Web VMs to the ELK VM.

 ### Using the Playbook